QED1224/Toontown-Resources/README.md

 ```
 Where `totalDmgs` represented the total amount of damage done on the particular lured target.

-However `kbBonus` was affected by a long-standing bug, which was essentially caused by the fact that `kbBonus` was assigned based on cog position instead of cog ID.
+However `kbBonus` was affected by a long-standing bug which was caused by the fact that `kbBonus` was assigned based on cog position instead of cog ID.
 This meant that `kbBonus` was dependent on consistent ordering.
 For example, consider the following situation:

 ```
 D C B A